Meridian-Knowledge-Solutions/fedramp_20x_public_submission/README.md

 - ✅ Automatically updated when `fedramp20x_submission.json` or private evidence artifacts are modified
 - 🔄 Pulls from `fedramp20x_submission.json` and `evidence_commit_metadata.json`
 - 🔍 Differentiates between CLI-based and static evidence
+- 🔒 Static evidence is restricted with a lock icon and tooltip
+- 📨 Missing or restricted evidence can be clarified via a **Request Access** GitHub issue link
 - 🧭 Shows SHA and timestamp per artifact for trust traceability

 ---